 The Contractor shall coordinate each submittal with requirements of work and Contract Documents.
 Individual submittals will not be reviewed until all related information is available.

-The Contractor shall allow 20 working days for Consultant review of each submittal.
+The Contractor shall allow 20 working days for Consultant review of each submittal unless otherwise noted within the Contract Documents.

 Adjustments made on shop drawings by the Consultant are not intended to change contract price.
 If adjustments affect value of Work, state such in writing to the Consultant immediately after receipt of approval of shop drawings.
 If value of work is to change a Change Order must be issued prior to proceeding with work.